dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Once `ref` fields are available and extended to support `ref struct` these types can be correctly defined in C# using a combination of `ref struct` and `ref` fields.
 Therefore when the compiler detects that a runtime supports `ref` fields it will no longer have a notion of restricted types.
 It will instead use the types as they are defined in the code.

-To support this our span safety rules will be updated as follows:
+To support this our ref safe context rules will be updated as follows:

 - `__makeref` will be treated as a method with the signature `static TypedReference __makeref<T>(ref T value)`
 - `__refvalue` will be treated as a method with the signature `static ref T __refvalue<T>(TypedReference tr)`.
 The expression `__refvalue(tr, int)` will effectively use the second argument as the type parameter.